Target (observed) data#

 578

 In this example, the observed weekly influenza hospitalization count in MA on the week ending 2022-11-19 was 79.
-A probability distribution that places probability 1 on that outcome will have all quantiles equal to that observed value, so 79 appears as the oracle_value for quantile outputs for that location and target_end_date.
+A probability distribution that places probability 1 on that outcome will have all quantiles equal to that observed value, so 79 appears as the oracle_value for the quantile outputs for that location and target_end_date.
 The use of <NA> for the output_type_id represents the fact that this oracle_value is relevant for all quantile levels; this convention will be described in more detail below.

 For comparison, here is the corresponding model output showing two horizons from the Flusight-baseline model for the 2022-11-19 reference date (the columns model_id and reference_date are omitted for compactness):